stereolabs/zed-hub-examples/samples/camera_viewer_sample/README.md

 # Camera Viewer

-This sample is a basic exemple that shows you how to display your ZED live view in the CMP Video Panel.
+This sample is a basic exemple that shows you how to display your ZED live view in the ZEDHub Video Panel.
 It also allows you to continuously record the video.
-This sample use and explain the following features of the CMP:
+This sample use and explain the following features :
 - **Logs** that informs you about the app's status
 - **Live Stream** that shows you the live video from your zed in the **Video** Panel
 - **Recordings** that are listed hour by hour in the **Video** Panel